lsst-uk/lasair-lsst/deploy/README.md

 $ git clone https://github.com/lsst-uk/lasair-lsst.git
 ```

-5. Get the ```openrc.sh``` file (or possibly application credential)
+5. Get an application credential for the OpenStack cloud (in openrc format),
-for the OpenStack cloud, copy it to the login instance and source it.
+copy it to the login instance and source it.

 6. Set the VAULT_TOKEN environment variable, e.g.:
 ```